 According to Ogaba 2009, international relations refers to all activities, public and private that extend or have the potential of extending beyond the territorial boundaries of a state.
 It is a field that embrace all inter-course and interactions among states and all movements of people, goods and ideas across national frontiers.
 International relations are basically issues outside the territorial boundaries of states.
 It is the study of interactions among the various Actors in the international arena.
 International relations is concerned with how these Actors adjust their various interests'.
 The interactions by states as principal Actors in international relations are geared towards promotion and enhancement of their national interest.
-It is in this light that some can say international relations are concerned with one another.
+It is in this light that some can say international relations are concerned with the process by which sovereign states adjust their national interests with one another.